KmolYuan/Pyslvs-UI/docs/pyslvs-api.md

 |   | ObjFunc\[~FVal] | Dict\[str, Any] | Union\[Callable\[\[int, str], None], None] | Union\[Callable\[\[], bool], None] | Any |
 |   |   |   | None | None |   |

-Is a abstract method.
+Is an abstract method.

-The argument `func` is a object inherit from [ObjFunc], and all abstract methods should be implemented.
+The argument `func` is an object inherit from [ObjFunc], and all abstract methods should be implemented.

 The format of argument `settings` can be customized.